tutorial

 Writing a simple .proto message

-The rest of this tutorial will demonstrate how Protobuf can be used with the Foxglove WebSocket connection to load custom data into Foxglove Studio.
+The rest of this tutorial will demonstrate how Protobuf can be used with the Foxglove WebSocket connection to load custom data into Foxglove.

 Before continuing, make sure you've installed protoc on your computer — either from GitHub or via a package manager (e.g. brew install protobuf).